Setting up in New Brunswick

 Procedures and steps

-- A New Brunswick corporation’s name must end with one of the following: Limited, Limitée, Incorporated, Incorporée, Corporation, Ltd., Ltée, Inc. or Corp.
+• – A New Brunswick corporation’s name must conclude with one of the following: Limited, Limitée, Incorporated, Incorporée, Corporation, Ltd., Ltée, Inc., or Corp.

-- Choosing a corporate name can be a difficult task.
-To increase the chances of your proposed name being accepted, try to select a name that is as distinct as possible, yet accurately describes your business.
-If your proposed corporate name uses common or popular names, the chances of it being accepted decrease.
-Furthermore, you may not be allowed to use a name which is either identical or deceptively similar to one that is already used by another corporation or competitor in your jurisdiction.
+• – The task of selecting a corporate name can be challenging.
+To enhance the likelihood of your proposed name’s approval, endeavor to opt for a name that is as distinctive as possible while accurately reflecting your business.
+If your proposed corporate name includes common or widely used terms, its acceptance may diminish.
+Additionally, you might not be permitted to use a name identical or deceptively similar to one already used by another corporation or competitor in your jurisdiction.

-- Alternatively, a New Brunswick corporation may be assigned a number as its legal name (for example, 123456 New Brunswick Inc.).
-This speeds up the incorporating process and permits immediate delivery of the Articles of Incorporation.
-The corporation may then register a trade name and be known to its customers as doing business under the trade name.
-Although the corporation must be identified by its actual name (i.e., the number followed by New Brunswick Inc. or Ltd.) for all formal and legal matters and relations (e.g., contracts), the corporation may use its trade name for exterior signs, business cards, letterhead, etc.
+• – Alternatively, a New Brunswick corporation can be assigned a numerical name (for instance, 123456 New Brunswick Inc.).
+This expedites the incorporation process and allows for the immediate delivery of the Articles of Incorporation.
+The corporation can then register a trade name under which it conducts business with its customers.
+Although the corporation must be identified by its official name (i.e., the number followed by New Brunswick Inc. or Ltd.) for all legal and formal matters, it can use its trade name for external signage, business cards, letterhead, and other similar purposes.

-- The registered office of a corporation is the location officially designated as such by the corporation to the relevant government department or authority.
-The registered office may be a commercial or residential address, but should not be a post office box.
-You will need the complete address.
+The registered office of a corporation is the location officially registered with the relevant government department or authority.
+This office can be a commercial or residential address but cannot be a post office box.
+You should provide the complete address.

 Shareholders